maikyganon/AnomalyDetectionServer/README.md

 ## Abstract:

 This anomaly detection server is build to find anomalys in flight data using pre-recorded data.
 The server can handle multiple users simultaneously.
-Once a user conected to the server he Gets access to a CLI -
+Once a user conected to the server he gets access to a CLI -

 ![image](https://user-images.githubusercontent.com/16485984/131828883-00c126e3-02e3-4f32-b769-dd5db0099d12.png)